 Scott Reimer grew up in a family in which singing together was second nature.
 Since moving to Winnipeg from the Gretna area, he has enjoyed a wealth of choral experience, having sung with many of Winnipeg's premier choirs, most notably Canzona, The Winnipeg Singers, and Camerata Nova.
 He has sung as a soloist with the Manitoba Chamber Orchestra and the Winnipeg Symphony Orchestra and has represented Manitoba in the National Youth Choir, as well as Canada in the World Youth Choir.
 He has also been active as a choral director for many years and currently works as a choral teacher, arranger, composer, and clinician.

 A versatile soloist and ensemble singer, James works with a range of professional and community ensembles in genres ranging from opera to oratorio and musical theatre.
-He has sung with ensembles such as the Winnipeg Singers, Camerata Nova, and Antiphony; some stage highlights include Les Misérables (Rainbow Stage), "HEAD" (Shakespeare in the Ruins), and Kismet (Little Opera Company).
-James is also a graduate of the University of Winnipeg's Theatre program, and he studied and taught voice for many years through the Royal Conservatory of Music.
-He also has degrees in Rhetoric, Political Studies (BA, University of Winnipeg), and Economics (MPhil, Cambridge Unviersity).
-During business hours, James is the Director of Advocacy for the Winnipeg Chamber of Commerce.
-He co-owns Fools & Horses, teaches Political Studies and Economics at Canadian Mennonite University, and a Board Director for the Assiniboine Credit Union.
+He has sung with ensembles such as the Winnipeg Singers, Camerata Nova, and Antiphony; stage highlights include Les Misérables (Rainbow Stage), "HEAD" (Shakespeare in the Ruins), and Kismet (Little Opera Company).
+James is a graduate of the University of Winnipeg's Theatre (+ Rhetoric + Politics) program(s), and he studied and taught voice for many years through the Royal Conservatory of Music.
+During business hours, James is the Director of the Centre for Resilience at Canadian Mennonite University, and a Board Director for the Assiniboine Credit Union.
 He has an MPhil in Economics from Cambridge University.

 Paul Wiens is a mainstay on the stage in Manitoba, whether singing with Manitoba Opera, Canzona or other local choral organizations.
 Paul’s past roles with Manitoba Opera include Sargent in La Boheme as well as The Old Gypsy in Il Trovatore .
 He also appeared as a soloist in the Winnipeg Art Gallery’s Opera on the Rooftop concert in 2013.